When you upgrade a location in Listing Management to Premium, here’s what you gain access to:

 With each review, you can now expand and reply directly to your customer who left the review.

-Here’s an example of how reviews will appear on your Google search result via Google My Business:
+Here’s an example of how reviews will appear on your Google search result via Google Business Profile:

 Here’s Google’s advice on replying to your online reviews: